 The names of roads, towns, buildings and clubs surround us with stories.
 In some places, governments try to have power and control over public spaces and media.
 According to democracy public spaces should not be controlled or censored, they should be shaped through public discourse, popular opinion and competitive politics.

 Edward Cornwallis was the founder of Halifax and was also known to mistreat native people.
 He issued a notorious proclamation in 1749 which gave a reward for killing Mi’kmaq people.
-Many people have called for the removal of these monuments due to their dark history, however many others feel these monuments are historical pieces of art and the way they have once been presented to the public is an important part of the story.
+Many people have called for the removal of monuments due to their dark history, however many others feel monuments are historical pieces of art and the way they have once been presented to the public is an important part of the story.

 The goal of history is to create the most holistic understanding possible in order to understand the circumstances of our present and future.
-In a way, the removal of monuments could send a message that these events should be remembered or memorialized in a different way.
+In a way, the removal of monuments could send a message that these events should be remembered in a different way.
 The statues and their stories do not disappear when they are moved.
 Some monuments are moved to a new space where they can be re-contextualized, however some are stored away from the public eye.
 Is removing public monuments really the best way to appease public controversies?

-What is interesting in some cases such as Edward Cornwallis is that the monuments are being moved out of respect and in response to public outcry.
-The destruction sentimental belongings, buildings, homes, artifacts and monuments of nations around the world has been a common event in history.The National Capital commission has decided to take this statue down to avoid vandalism and violence.
+The interesting part in cases such as Edward Cornwallis is that monuments are being moved out of respect and in response to public outcry.
+Whereas the malicious destruction of sentimental belongings, buildings, homes, and artifacts has been an unfortunate occurrence throughout history.The National Capital commission has decided to take this statue down to avoid vandalism and violence.

 Carleton University (CU) is named after Guy Carleton.
 Carleton came from Ireland to serve the military in British North America.
-He participated in gruesome warfare that killed many people, and trained other people to kill and conquer the enemy, for the ‘greater good of the nation’.
+He participated in gruesome warfare that killed many people, and trained other people to kill and conquer the ‘enemy’, for the ‘greater good of the nation’.
 In popular history written by the British empire, he is not condemned as a murderer, his memory is romanticized as working and sacrificing for the nation and the empire.

 Carleton lived over 200 years ago, yet his name still appears in hundreds of books, schools, towns and parks all across the country.
-Despite complicated and controversial history of the Guy Carleton, CU stands as strong and proud institution, while bearing the name of someone who participated in causing great and inhumane suffering.
-The truth is, not everyone knows where Carleton University got it’s name from or who Guy Carleton is.
-Perhaps this means the University could make a Guy Carleton history project to show students the history behind the name they wear.
+Despite controversial history of Guy Carleton, CU stands as strong and proud institution, while bearing the name of someone who participated in causing great and inhumane suffering.
+The truth is, not everyone knows where CU got its name.
+Perhaps this means CU should make a Guy Carleton history project to show students the history behind the name they wear.